 Passengers needing to dispose of a used syringe while onboard the aircraft are required to advise a member of the cabin crew.
 A sharps/syringe disposal container will then be made available to the passenger for safe disposal.
 Seat pockets must not be used to dispose of used syringes.

 While most aircraft have facilities which are accessible to customers with disabilities, a few exceptions do apply.

-Flights between Canada and the U.S:
+Flights between Canada and the United States:

-If you’e travelling on a codeshare flight, please refer to the list of Air Canada’s codeshare partners and visit the website of the codeshare partner with whom you are travelling to learn about its special service policies.
+If you’re travelling on a codeshare flight, please refer to the list of Air Canada’s codeshare partners and visit the website of the codeshare partner with whom you are travelling to learn about its special service policies.

-Flights to/from an airport within the EU:
+Flights to/from an airport within the European Union:

 In all European Union countries, it is also the responsibility of the airport operator to provide assistance to anyone with a disability during their time at the airport.
-If you are flying to/from an airport within the EU, please contact Air Canada Reservations, where possible, at least 48 hours in advance, so that we may provide the airport operator with any required advance information.
+If you are flying to/from an airport within the European Union, please contact Air Canada Reservations, where possible, at least 48 hours in advance, so that we may provide the airport operator with any required advance information.

-Complaints or concerns: If you have a complaint or concern with our personnel about discrimination, accommodations, or services with respect to passengers with a disability that has not been resolved by our personnel to your satisfaction, we’d like to know about it.
+If you have a complaint or concern with our personnel about discrimination, accommodations, or services with respect to passengers with a disability that has not been resolved by our personnel to your satisfaction, we’d like to know about it.